iechor/docs/content/network/_index.md

 container itself, as well as `localhost` and a few other common things.
 Custom hosts, defined in `/etc/hosts` on the host machine, aren't inherited by containers.
-To pass additional hosts into a container, refer to [add entries to container hosts file](../reference/cli/docker/container/run.md#add-host) in the `docker run` reference documentation.
+To pass additional hosts into a container, refer to [add entries to container hosts file](../reference/cli/iechor/container/run.md#add-host) in the `iechor run` reference documentation.

 ## Proxy server